Digital Payments: Why Amazon Pay is here to stay

 The pandemic has accelerated the use of digital payments in retail commerce across payment types and demographics, according to McKinsey.
-A recent report found that more than three-quarters of U.S. shoppers use some form of digital payment and “the share of consumers using two or more digital payments methods, which jumped from 45 percent last year to 58 percent in 2020.”
+A recent report found that more than three-quarters of U.S. shoppers use some form of digital payment and the share of consumers using two or more digital payments methods is on the rise — jumping from 45 percent last year to 58 percent in 2020.

 “Digital wallets are the leading payment method across both [ecommerce and point-of-sale payments] accounting for almost half of all ecommerce payments” says Anatolii Iakimets, Senior Product Marketing Manager, Bold Commerce.
 “But when we dig deeper and look into the split of transactions across regions the picture becomes really interesting.”

 In the video below, Iakimets outlines what payments methods are popular in which locations and other digital payment trends brands should be paying attention to, including:

 - Digital wallets dominate in the APAC region accounting for 60% of all ecommerce transactions.